agis/git-style-guide/README.md

   in a single line which usually results in non-informative, ambiguous commit messages.

-* The commit summary line should be *descriptive* yet *succinct*.
+* The summary line (ie. the first line of the message) should be *descriptive* yet *succinct*.
 It should be no longer than *50* characters.
   It should be capitalized and written in imperative present tense.
-If it is a single sentence, do not put a period at the end:
+  Do not end the sentence with a period:

   ```shell
   # good - imperative present tense, capitalized, less than 50 characters